linas/i370-bigfoot/README.md

 [PDOS, the Public Domain Operating System](https://pdos.org).

 ## Status
-Version 0.0.1 - September 2024
+Version 0.0.2 - September 2024

-At this time, only binutils (the assembler) has been revived.
+At this time, only binutils (the assembler) and gcc (the compiler) have been revived.
 You can get other parts from the original bigfoot site, if you wish; or you can wait for them to be dusted off and cleaned up, here.

 ## HOWTO
 The easiest way to try the system is to install Docker, build the Docker container provided in the `docker` directory, and then run the container.

+The README in the docker directory explains more.

 If you wish to do everything by hand, then just emulate what you find in `docker/i370-bigfoot/Dockerfile`.
 Note that Dockerfiles are kind of like